Bachelor of Arts

 - Various effective teaching practices

-Learn more about the early childhood education major and the College of Social Sciences.
+Learn more about the primary education major and the College of Social Sciences.